jacksonrakena/gradekeeper/README.md

 ### Copyright

-Gradekeeper is copyright &copy; 2022&mdash;2024 Jackson Rakena.
+Gradekeeper is &copy; 2022&mdash;2025 Jackson Rakena and contributors.